Discover the enormous benefits of this therapy

 I am frequently asked if I think shark cartilage could be used as a preventive measure against cancer.
 It seems that it could be, however there’s no long-term hard data to support this.
 I’ll be the first to admit that more research needs to be done, but I can tell you one thing for sure: If I had a history of either breast or prostate cancer (among others), I’d definitely be taking shark cartilage to help prevent any reccurrence.
 It’s a therapy that appears to provide enormous benefits while causing little, if any, adverse side effects.

 As a supplement, shark cartilage is expensive.
 As an adjunct to cancer treatment, it’s a bargain.
-A single 750 mg capsule of the extract retails for no more than 30 cents, and a 400 gram jar is no more than $80.
 The normal initial dosage in cancer cases, is 60 grams per day (split in equal dosages and taken 10 to 15 minutes before each meal).
 Once in remission, many reduce the dosage to one capsule for every 11 pounds of their body weight.
 (As in the study mentioned earlier, dosages given to animals is generally 750 mg for every 11 pounds of body weight.)

 Shark cartilage extract is a true breakthrough.
 It is non-toxic, and easy for anyone to administer, since oral consumption is the most effective route of delivery.
 And maybe, most important of all, it can be used in conjunction with any other form of cancer therapy whether conventional or otherwise.
 (Regardless of whether a person chooses chemotherapy, surgery or laetrile or Gerson therapy, shark cartilage extract can still be used safely and effectively without fear of jeopardizing any positive results!)
 Even still, there are a few instances when new blood vessel growth is necessary in adults and shark cartilage isn’t recommended.
 Some examples include: after a recent heart attack or certain types of strokes where development of collateral circulation is encouraged; during pregnancy; in cases of non-healing fractures and during muscle building programs.